 “I am pleased to partner with URMC to build the new Golisano Pediatric Behavioral Health & Wellness Center, which will address gaps in care and accommodate more clinical staff to help reduce the number of children on the wait list for services,” said Golisano.
 “Now, when we talk about providing comprehensive care to children and their families, we can include expanded and enhanced behavioral health services.
 I’m confident that Golisano Children’s Hospital will become a leader in this field.”

-The $10 million building, estimated at 30,000 sq. ft., will be located near the intersection of South Avenue and Science Parkway, next door to the planned location of the Golisano Autism Center, a collaborative venture between Al Sigl Community of Agencies, AutismUp, and CP Rochester.
+The university is matching Golisano’s gift, and the $10 million building, estimated at 30,000 sq. ft., will be located near the intersection of South Avenue and Science Parkway, next door to the planned location of the Golisano Autism Center, a collaborative venture between Al Sigl Community of Agencies, AutismUp, and CP Rochester.
 Construction on both buildings is expected to begin next spring, with completion of the Behavioral Health & Wellness Center slated for 2019.

 The new building will enable introduction of one new service for the Rochester region and expansion of two existing Pediatric Behavioral Health & Wellness services:

-- The new Intensive Outpatient Service Line would allow youth to receive a higher level of care than traditional outpatient services, while staying home and attending their regular school.
+- The new Intensive Outpatient Service Line would allow youths to receive a higher level of care than in traditional outpatient services, while staying home and attending their regular school.

 - An outpatient program, which serves children and adolescents battling depression, anxiety, psychosis, substance abuse, ADHD, PTSD, Autism Spectrum Disorder, and other conditions, including experiencing stress due to a medical illness, change in family situation, or other adverse or traumatic events.